ms-iot/content/en-US/win10/AllJoyn.md

 lang: en-US
 ---

-# DSB Overview
+# AllJoyn

-With AllJoyn gaining more traction in the industry and new devices getting released to consumers it will start to play a significant role in home and device automation.
-Even with the flexibility the technology gives to device and system manufactures to use a wide range of connection technologies and platforms it still creates its own, AllJoyn only ecosystem.

-Early in 2015 Microsoft introduces the concept of the Device System Bridge (DSB) to address the issue and enable AllJoyn for a wide range of device technologies.
-Through a DSB device ecosystems such as Zigbee, Z-Wave or even industrial building automations as BACnet were enabled for AllJoyn.
-This gave application and solution developers the opportunity to use one framework, AllJoyn, to access these devices.
+AllJoyn empowers the Internet of Things.
+AllJoyn defines a common protocol for devices and applications to discover and communicate with each other regardless of transport technology, platform or manufacturer.
+AllJoyn is an open source standard driven by the [AllSeen Alliance](https://allseenalliance.org/){:target="_blank"}, a cross-industry consortium dedicated to enabling the interoperability of billions of devices, services and applications for the Internet of Things.

+Microsoft joined the AllSeen Alliance in 2014 and added AllJoyn as a core component in Windows 10.
+With the built-in [AllJoyn APIs](https://msdn.microsoft.com/en-us/library/windows/apps/windows.devices.alljoyn.aspx){:target="_blank"}, developers are free to write AllJoyn capable applications that run on any of the Windows 10 devices including PCs, tablets, phones, Xbox as well as devices using Windows IoT Core.
+In addition to the platform support for AllJoyn, Microsoft released [AllJoyn Studio](https://visualstudiogallery.msdn.microsoft.com/064e58a7-fb56-464b-bed5-f85914c89286){:target="_blank"}, a Visual Studio extension that accelerates AllJoyn development by combining code generation with ready-made application templates.
+AllJoyn Studio allows developers to benefit from the power of AllJoyn without the hassle of set-up and configuration.

+Excited about AllJoyn?
+Have a look at [this](https://channel9.msdn.com/Blogs/Internet-of-Things-Blog/Using-the-AllJoyn--Studio-Extension){:target="_blank"} blog post on how to get started with AllJoyn on Windows.

+# Device System Bridge

+AllJoyn provides developers with the flexibility to use a wide range of platforms and connection technologies to build  devices for the AllJoyn ecosystem.
+However, many device makers have existing device solutions in their portfolios.
+For these situations, Microsoft created the Device System Bridge (DSB).
+The DSB adapts non-AllJoyn devices to the AllJoyn eco-system so that the adapted devices can interoperate with AllJoyn as their common language.
+Microsoft DSB’s support home automation systems such as Zigbee, and Z-Wave, and can even support industrial building automation systems such as BACnet.
+Additionally, the source code is available for customization to support other technologies

 ## How does a DSB works